Linda Kearns MacWhinney

-Linda Mary MacWhinney (née Kearns; 1 July 1888 – 5 June 1951) was an Irish nurse and Fianna Fáil politician.
+Linda Mary Kearns MacWhinney (née Kearns; 1 July 1888 – 5 June 1951) was an Irish nurse and Fianna Fáil politician.

 Early life

 Born in Cloonagh, Dromard, County Sligo, she was one of eight children born to Thomas and Catherine "Nora" (née Clarke) Kearns.
 From 1907, she studied and trained to be a nurse.
+Having joined Cumann na mBan shortly after its formation in 1914.
 She had not been interested in nationalism or republicanism prior to the Easter Rising and had intended to serve as a nurse in France during World War I until a chance meeting with Thomas MacDonagh changed her mind and radicalised her.

 Easter Rising

 Two days after the insurgents seized the Dublin GPO during the Easter Rising in April 1916, Kearns, a nurse, took over an empty building on North Great George's Street.
 She hung a Red Cross flag above the door and welcomed casualties of the fighting, from both sides of the conflict.
 However, as she had treated republican volunteers during the uprising, the British Army ordered Kearns to close her unofficial hospital.
 She did so, with great reluctance.